YasmineBB/saucehub/README.md

 ### Find Your Sauce
-This page has a form where users can answer questions to help them find the right sauce to suit their palate, based on the answers they provide.
+The Find Your Sauce page has a form where users can answer questions to help them find the right sauce to suit their palate, based on the answers they provide.
 There aren’t too many questions and this is to avoid deterring the user, particularly on first visit, with a time consuming form.

 The intention is to provide the user with a short selection of sauces on the first use and on future visits, provide updated lists so as to stay up to date and give the user another reason to return.

 ### Make Your Sauce
-In addition to the Find Your Sauce page, the Make Your Sauce page provides the user with recipes ranging from Mild to Medium and Hot. there is currently one recipe for each category and this would be expanded in future.
+In addition to the Find Your Sauce page, the Make Your Sauce page provides the user with recipes, currently ranging from Mild to Hot.
+At the moment there is one recipe for each category and this would be expanded in future.

-### Thank You Form Submit
+### Thank You (Form Submit)
+The user is directed to a Thank You page after submitting the form on the Find Your Sauce page which encourages them to connect via social media and redirects them to the Make Your sauce page.

 ### Future Features

-* Share Your Sauce - hub for sharing recipes and ideas
+* Share Your Sauce
-  - Building on the Find Your sauce and Make Your Sauce pages, a features idea for the future is to create a Share Your Sauce page where users can collaborate and share their recipe ideas in line with the varying spice range.
+  - Building on the Find Your sauce and Make Your Sauce pages, a feature idea for the future is to create a Share Your Sauce page which users can use as a hub to collaborate and share their recipe ideas in line with the varying spice range.
-  - When you click on the name of the chilli used in each recipe, it takes you to a page with all recipes for that specific chilli.
+  - When you click on the name of the chilli used in each recipe, it takes you to a page with all the recipes for that specific chilli.

-* Wider categories on recipes page + extra hot etc
+* Wider categories on Make Your Sauce page
   - The Make Your Sauce page will expand to feature more recipes with a wider scope of spice level.
 * Page on flavour profiles
-  - Tying in with the *Which other elements do you like in your hot sauce?* question on the Find Your Sauce form, the site will expand to have a page.
+  - Tying in with the *Which other elements do you like in your hot sauce?* question on the Find Your Sauce form, the site will expand to have a page explaining all of the elements that can be found and used in sauce recipes, with suggestions of what other ingredients to pair them with.

 ## Testing